olivaframework/olivajs/README.md

 # OlivaJs

-A framework based on Typescript and Sass.
+A frontend framework made using Typescript and Sass.

-**NOTE:** This package doesn't need nothing extra library to work.
+**NOTE:** This package is made using Vanilla JS only and doesn't need extra libraries to work.

 ## Quick start